-10 Brainy Facts About Your Gut (It’s Smarter Than You Think)
+10 Smart Facts About Your Gut

 The enteric nervous system—the controlling mechanism of digestion and elimination—is the overlord of your gut, and functions all on its own.
 Some scientists see it as part of the central nervous system, while others consider it its own entity.
 It likely evolved to give the gut the go-ahead when the “got to go” impulse strikes, without requiring the brain’s sign-off, particularly when you consider the helplessness of an infant with its brand-new brain.
-(Or else the brain just doesn’t like to get its, er, hands dirty.)

-There’s one big, bad visceral nerve embedded in your gut—the vagus nerve.
+There’s one big visceral nerve embedded in your gut—the vagus nerve.
 Research has revealed that up to 90 percent of its fibers carry information from the gut to the brain, rather than the other way around.
 In other words, the brain interprets gut signals as emotions.
 So you really should trust your gut.

 In a study of the serotonin-gut relationship, scientists discovered an unexpected link between the gut and the bones.
 Inhibiting the gut’s release of serotonin counteracted the bone-density reduction of osteoporosis in mice.
 This research is going into studies on new osteoporosis-fighting drugs.